AMSUCF/Electronic-Literature/syllabus.md

 ## Course Objectives

-- Develop an understanding of comics as a form, including the terminology and theoretical frameworks necessary to discuss image-texts broadly
+- Develop an understanding of electronic literature as a form, including the terminology and theoretical frameworks necessary to discuss born-digital works
+- Explore the connections between electronic literature and traditional text, including experimental and Oulipian influences
+- Understand the role of code and procedural (or rules-based) systems in transforming potential approaches to literature
-- Explore the influence of comics on culture through both popular icons and independent, literary works
+- Analyze the intersection and influence of electronic literature on mainstream genres, such as literary games and walking simulators
-- Analyze comics and graphic novels through an intersectional lens, situating them as a site of cultural conflict and identity discourse
-- Situate arguments in the history of comic studies, and draw parallels to other literary forms and theories
-- Critique emerging and experimental works in the context of changing platforms and technologies impacting creation, distribution, and reception of image-text
+- Critique emerging and experimental born-digital works in the context of changing platforms and technologies impacting their creation, distribution, and reception

 ---

 ## Materials and Texts

-While students are welcome to purchase the individual books, all primary texts will be available through [Comixology Unlimited](https://www.comixology.com/unlimited), a service with a free one-month trial ($6 monthly after) that is significantly cheaper than the purchase price of the course texts.
-Additional texts will be available as PDFs or on library e-reserve (marked with an asterisk).

-- Coates, Ta-Nehisi, et al. *Black Panther: A Nation Under Our Feet,* Vol. 1..
-Marvel, 2016.
-- Davis, Eleanor. *How To Be Happy.* Illustrated edition, Fantagraphics, 2014.
-- DeConnick, Kelly Sue, and Valentine De Landro. *Bitch Planet*, Vol. 1: Extraordinary Machine.
-Illustrated edition, Image Comics, 2015.
-- Gillman, Melanie. *As the Crow Flies.* Iron Circus Comics, 2017.
-- Hernandez, Gilbert, and Brian Evenson. *Julio’s Day.* Fantagraphics, 2013.
-- Jason. *Tell Me Something.* Fantagraphics, 2004.
-- Karasik, Paul, et al. *How to Read Nancy: The Elements of Comics in Three Easy Panels.* Illustrated edition, Fantagraphics, 2017.
-- Okorafor, Nnedi, and Leonardo Romero. *Shuri: The Search for Black Panther.* Illustrated edition, Marvel, 2019.
-- Snyder, Scott and Jeff Lemire. *A.D.
-After Death*, Vol 1.
-Image Comics, 2016.
-- Stevenson, Noelle, et al. *Lumberjanes*, Vol. 1.
-BOOM! - BOOM!
-Box, 2015.
-- Una. *Becoming Unbecoming.* Illustrated edition, Arsenal Pulp Press, 2016.*
-- Wilson, G. Willow, et al. *Ms. Marvel*, Vol. 1: No Normal.
-Marvel, 2014.
-- Yang, Gene Luen. *New Super-Man*, Vol. 1: Made In China.
-Illustrated edition, DC Comics, 2017.
+Our primary books are available through the library course reserves or as open access books:

+- Hayles, N. Katherine. *Electronic Literature: New Horizons for the Literary.* [Via UCF Library](https://ebookcentral.proquest.com/lib/ucf/detail.action?docID=3441028)
+- Ensslin, Astrid. *Literary Gaming.* [Via UCF Library](https://ebookcentral.proquest.com/lib/ucf/detail.action?docID=3339803)

 Supplementary recommended readings are included in each module to guide work towards the final research paper, while providing additional entry points into each form and genre under examination.
-Recommended primary texts will take advantage of the "Unlimited" offerings in Comixology.
-Not all works need to be read in their completion (guidance and suggestions will be offered in the modules), but as graphic novels are generally short, we will typically look at one to two primary texts a week alongside supplemental secondary readings.
+We will typically look at one to two primary texts a week alongside supplemental secondary readings, though this may vary depending on the length of primary texts.

 ---